frink-okn/graph-descriptions/dream-kg/classes/SdohContactPoint.md

 - or you can delete the todos
 - if you think the class is perfect.
 notes:
-- There are 87 instances of this class.
+- Class with 87 occurences.
 examples:
-- value: dreamkg:service/phone/5518091445075968
+- value: dreamkg:service/phone/5792020391002112
 from_schema: dream-kg
 attributes:
   sdoh_telephone:
     name: sdoh_telephone
-    description: The telephone number.
-    title: telephone
+    description: TODO -- tell the world what this slot (predicate) describes.
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos